Psychotherapy. Relationship Dependency. Breaking Codependency Cycle.

 CODEPENDENCY CAN BE HEALED

 Therapy for Relationship Dependency can help you change how you think, feel and behave using psychological, biological and social theories and research.
 Research shows that changing one’s thoughts, feelings and behaviors improves quality of life.
 I believe that consulting with a psychotherapist, to explore our thoughts and feelings, should be as normal as getting help for a medical problem.

 I focus on the key component in therapy - therapeutic relationship (alliance) between you and me.
 It is the means by which me and you engage with each other, and effect beneficial change that works for you.

 In addition to the traditional modalities commonly used in therapy (talk therapy, CBT, DBT, somatic inquiry and mindfulness), I am also trained in the newest modality of BrainSpotting.

 I was trained and practiced in the US and Canada.

-I am a RP-Q (registered psychotherapist-Q) as recognized by the College of Registered Psychotherapists of Ontario (CRPO), a Certified Professional Coach (CPC) as recognized by the International Coach Federation (ICF) and a Master Energy Leadership Practitioner (ELI-MP).
+I am a REGISTERED PSYCHOTHERAPIST-Qualifying, as recognized by the College of Registered Psychotherapists of Ontario (CRPO), a Certified Professional Coach (CPC) as recognized by the International Coach Federation (ICF) and a Master Energy Leadership Practitioner (ELI-MP).